 Sara from The Inspired Decorator upcycled this vase by adding baking soda to her paint to add texture.
 I think it is such an easy way to add texture while updating the colour of an old vase.

 I transformed some of my Grandmother’s items into faux blue and white porcelain.
-I inherited a small jug and canister after she passed away, but never had then on display as they did not suit my décor style and colours.
+I inherited a small jug and canister after she passed away, but never had them on display as they did not suit my décor style and colours.
 Firstly, I spray painted them white and then painted delft-inspired patterns on them.
 Although this project will take you a bit longer than the others, it is well worth the effort.
 I still love my blue and white porcelain items, and they are on display all over the house.

 Don’t you just love this list of Quick and Easy Décor Items?